All Episodes

 And he says there's many cases out there where people have called on Jesus and apparently fallen back down on their beds.

-Also, my other question was, were you ever able to go into the past of your patients, or future, to see if they were contacted in other reincarnates?
+Also, my other question was, were you ever able to go into the past of your patients or future to see if they were contacted in other reincarnates?

 And also, have they managed to speed up the growth of hybrids?

-Okay, let's see, the first question was saying the name of a religious deity.
+The first question was saying the name of a religious deity.

 Yes.

-What happens, this is the abduction phenomenon.
+This is the abduction phenomenon.

-I thought, no wait, the second question was what?
+The second question was what?

-About reincarnation, about reincarnation.
+About reincarnation.

 Reincarnation.